cappuccino/cappuccino/README.markdown

 Cappuccino is an open source framework that makes it easy to build desktop-caliber applications that run in a web browser.

-Cappuccino is built on top of standard web technologies like JavaScript, and it implements most of the familiar APIs from Apple's Cocoa frameworks.

-With Cappuccino, you don't need to concern yourself with HTML, CSS, or the DOM.
+With Cappuccino, you don't concern yourself with HTML, CSS, or the DOM.
+You rather write applications with the APIs from Apple's Cocoa frameworks and the Objective-J language.

 Check out a [live demo of the widgets in Cappuccino](https://cappuccino-testbook.5apps.com/#ThemeKitchenSink)